Penne With Beetroot Cream and Toasted Poppy Seeds

 Instructions

-- In a bowl mix together the diced beetroot with 2 tablespoons olive oil, thyme, salt and pepper.
+- In a bowl mix together the diced beetroot with 2 tbsp olive oil, thyme, salt and pepper.
 Place it on a baking sheet and roast at 180C (356F) until tender (about 30-40 minutes).
 In the last 10 minutes baking, sprinkle the beets with the garlic and bake them together.

-- Transfer garlicy beets to a food processor and add balsamic vinegar, 2 tablespoons olive oil, 1/4 cup grated parmesan and pulse until it gets smooth.
+- Transfer garlicy beets to a food processor and add balsamic vinegar, 2 tbsp olive oil, 1/4 cup grated parmesan and pulse until it gets smooth.
 Transfer the mixture to a pan and add vegetable stock, cream and the leftover parmesan.
 Season with salt and pepper and simmer on low temperature while you prepare the rest of the dish.

 - In a medium sized pan bring water to a boil.
 Add salt into the boiling water and cook the penne al dente.
 Drain and set aside.
 In a dry non-stick pan toast the poppy seeds in 2-3 minutes.